arnav300/microblog-amb-test/README.md

 ## Running the Project

-- Run the following files using "Kubectl apply -f K8s ."
+- Run the following files using "Kubectl apply -f amb-test ."
 - To check the status of pod use : "Kubectl get pods"
 - Make sure that all pods are in RUNNING state.
 - To get the IP of the minikube, use "minikube ip"